conorr/clamshell/README.md

 ### Introduction

-Clamshell enables you to write your own interactive shells trivially.
+Clamshell aims to enable you to write your own interactive shells trivially.
 Bash-style command history comes baked in.

 ### Example